Why This Threshold Matters on the Coast

 Above $150K MAGI: REPS or the STR Exception

-- Real Estate Professional Status (REPS) — treat real-property losses as non-passive in full.
-See our REPS qualification guide for the 750-hour and more-than-half-time tests.
+- Real Estate Professional Status under IRC §469(c)(7), which reclassifies real-property trade-or-business losses as non-passive if you meet the 750-hour annual threshold and the more-than-half-of-working-time test.
+Consult our REPS qualification guide for the detailed mechanics and aggregation elections.

 Suspended Losses: The Long Game